MR-Thya/MR-Thya/README.md

 ### 👋 About Me
 I’m **Thya**, a **Data Science student** who loves exploring how data, algorithms, and creativity can come together to solve real-world problems.
-I'd call myself a semi vibe coder - sometimes I dive deep into logic and documentation, other times I just follow the flow and experiment until things work (*which, honestly, mostly never does* 😅).
+I'd call myself a semi vibe coder, sometimes I dive deep into logic and documentation, other times I just follow the flow and experiment until things work (*which, honestly, mostly never does* 😅).

 I’m currently studying **Data Science**, and still learning more about **Artificial Intelligence, Machine Learning, Web, and App Development**.
 I enjoy experimenting with data-driven ideas, understanding how models work behind the scenes, and finding ways to turn insights into interactive applications.